Ivan Tomko Mrnavić

-Giovanni Thomas Marnavich or Joannes Thomas Marnavich or Ivan Tomko Mrnavić (born 1579; died 1635 or 1637 or 1639) was a Roman Catholic prelate who served as Bishop of Bosnia (1631–1639) and an author of historical works.
+Ivan Tomko Mrnavić (1579–1635 or 1637 or 1639) was a Roman Catholic prelate who served as Bishop of Bosnia (1631–1639) and an author of historical works.
 He was the author of several forgeries, with the most famous being that of the Life of Justinian.
 He also wrote a book on the Life of Saint Sava.

 Biography

-On 10 November 1631, Giovanni Thomas Marnavich was appointed during the papacy of Pope Urban VIII as Bishop of Bosnia.
-On 23 November 1631, he was consecrated bishop by Luigi Caetani, Cardinal-Priest of Santa Pudenziana, with Erasmo Paravicini, Bishop of Alessandria, and Bartol Kačić, Bishop of Makarska, serving as co-consecrators.
+On 10 November 1631, Ivan Tomko Mrnavić was appointed during the papacy of Pope Urban VIII as Bishop of Bosnia.
+On 23 November 1631, he was consecrated bishop by Luigi Caetani, Cardinal-Priest of Santa Pudenziana, with Erasmo Paravicini, Bishop of Alessandria, and Bartul Kačić, Bishop of Makarska, serving as co-consecrators.
 He served as Bishop of Bosnia until his death in 1635 or 1639.

-In 1631, Marnavich published a pamphlet that Albanian national hero Scanderbeg was not an Albanian but rather a Serb.
-His claim was refuted by Frang Bardhi in his The Apology of Scanderbeg, published in Venice in 1636.
+In 1631, Mrnavić published a pamphlet that Albanian national hero Scanderbeg was not an Albanian but rather a Serb.
+His claim was debated by Frang Bardhi in his The Apology of Scanderbeg, published in Venice in 1636.